Nobody really knew where these bikes belonged but that didn’t stop the awe that followed them around or the levels of appreciation.

 A New Ducati Legend is Born

-Back in 2010 Ducati had released their new bike called the Diavel at the EICMA show in Milan.
+Back in 2010 the Ducati Diavel was introduced to the motorcycling world at the EICMA show in Milan.
 It was hailed as a performance beauty and went on to win Machine of The Year.

 Ducati had been targeting predominantly the American audience with the Diavel, providing a powerful alternative to the big V-twins that dominated the market.